 National Training Committee

 The National Training Committee works with the Coordination Team to support the development, organisation and delivery of cytology training in New Zealand.
-The committee is a multi-disciplinary group of eighteen members, chaired by Dr Diane Kenwright.
-Thirteen members represent workforce groups such as cytopathologists, anatomic pathology registrars, cytotechnicians and molecular scientists.
+The committee is a multi-disciplinary group of eighteen members, chaired by Associate Professor Diane Kenwright.
+Ten members represent workforce groups such as cytopathologists, anatomic pathology registrars, cytotechnicians and molecular scientists.
 Two members also represent professional organisations.

 Members have an interest in training and education and develop networks to consult and communicate with the groups they represent.
 Three NCPTS Training Team staff are ex-officio members and clerical support is provided by the NCPTS administrator.